mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 Crawlers are expensive mechanical crabs with manipulators instead of pincers, easy to use for quick repairs.
 They always have three of six legs attached, never from the same side.
 Detachment would result in falling down a bottomless pit, forever lost to the ship.
 The alternative is a human suiting up for a spacewalk, a complex activity requiring days of preparation, shutting down the drive, and subsequent recovery.

-Huey, the second of three crawlers, has an adult man's voice, Dewey has a young boy's voice.
-This isn't intended to make them human.
+Huey, the second of three crawlers, is twice the size of Louise and carries stronger manipulator arms.
+It has an adult man's voice, Dewey has a young boy's voice and is half the size of Louise.
+Dewey is the quickest and nimblest of the three.

+The voices aren't intended to make them human.
 Rather, it provides the astronauts aboard Rome IV quick confirmation of which crawler they are working with.
 The crawlers do have a bit of artificial intelligence, but only enough to be able to plot the shortest route between two points, find the best grab point, recognize components, and perform simple actions.

 This hasn't stopped other (bored) members of the crew from using the crawlers to put on performances.
 The recording of Dewey and Huey performing "Who's On First" is viral.